Engaging a Barrister

 The corporate counsel is then responsible for compiling a brief for the barrister, which will include detailed instructions and a copy of all the relevant documents.
 All documentation should be forwarded to the relevant barrister's clerk.
 Payments for the barrister's services are also made to the barrister's clerk.

 In some circumstances a barrister may accept instructions from a client or approved professional organisation directly (without also needing to engage an instructing solicitor).
-These circumstances can be found under 'Direct briefing'.
+Further information can be found in the Legal Profession Uniform Conduct (Barristers) Rules 2015, specifically Rule 22, click here.